scaleoutsystems/power-consumption-tutorial/README.md

 ### Preparing the environment, the compute package and the seed model.

-Clone this repository.
-Locate into the directory, then:
+Clone above-mentioned FEDn repository in step-2.
+Locate into the directory, pick one of the available examples, then:

 Initialize a virtual enviroment with all of the required dependencies.
 ```sh